 Order today and your mask with corrective lenses will be assembled and usually Ship the next Business Day.

 We typically place orders for your mask with corrective lenses with our suppliers the same day we receive the order from you.
-In some cases they will be assembled and shipped direct to you from the suppliers the same business day, or if not, the next business day.
+In some cases, they will be assembled and shipped directly to you from the suppliers the same business day, or if not, the next business day.
 Our suppliers are Sydney based, so you need to allow for the usual postal delivery times for the package to reach you from Sydney.

 Colour Options: Many of the masks are available with heaps of colour choices.
 However, sometimes our suppliers get low on some colour options.
 Please enter any other mask colour options you'd be happy with in the comments during the checkout process.
 Then we have options to switch to so that your order isn't delayed.